Steps For Filing An Insurance Claim For Roof Damage In Renton, WA

 It’s advisable to have a residential roofing company come out and assess the damage for you.

 Ensure that you document the damage to your roof.
-Write everything down that you find damaged or missing.
+Write everything down that you find damaged or missing and take pictures of all the damage.
 Recording a video of the damage to your roof is a good practice as well.

 When looking into your insurance policy, you’ll want to take note of whether you are insured for the actual cash value (ACV) or the replacement cost value (RCV).